Elinor Florence, Author

 However, there was nothing to see from our porthole except the heaving Atlantic.
 We couldn’t even tell where the gray sea met the gray sky.

-As I gazed out of this porthole, my thoughts kept turning to what happened to the SS Caribou on that fateful night of October 13, 1942.
+As I gazed out of this porthole, my thoughts turned to what happened to the SS Caribou on that fateful night of October 13, 1942.

 Typically, we Canadians don’t know much about our own history.
 So it wasn’t until I visited my childhood home in Saskatchewan in August 2016 that I unearthed an old Reader’s Digest from October 1992, with a 24-page book excerpt called “Last Night of the Caribou,” and learned all the gory details.